YuBai630/isolate-word-speech-recognition/README.md

 Instead of having a template for each of the preceding numbers, this time the number of templates to choose from has been significantly increased.I used two ways to get the template.
 The first way is average all the templates;The second way is keep all templates directly.

-result:\n
+result:

+basic experient:correct rate 85%

+extended experient:

+way1:correct rate 71.3%

+way2:correct rate 96.22%

 PS:About the use of HCopy command format is "HCopy –C config_MFCC.cfg –S audios.scp" Where -c represents the read configuration (config) file config_mfc.cfg, and -s represents the read list file audios.scp.The configuration file config_mfc.cfg sets parameters for the MFCC features to be extracted.The list file shows the path of the audio file to extract features and the path to store the acquired features.
-Each line of the file has the following form:\n
+Each line of the file has the following form:

 The path to the audio file[\t]mfc feature file storage path[\t]

 Example of feature extraction process: create two folders audio and MFC in the same level path of HCopy, copy all wav audio files into the audio folder, edit the list file audios.
 SCP, enter the path of HCopy from the command line, call HCopy, and get the .
 MFC feature files corresponding to audio files under the MFC folder.